0xd34db33f/maltego-transforms/README.md

 Provided you have met the requirements listed above, you need to:
 * Import each .mtz and modify the path accordingly for your installation.
 * Copy the credentials.cvg-sample to credentials.cfg and add your keys
+* Proxy config (untested) can be added to proxy.cfg.
+Use the format specified in here: http://docs.python-requests.org/en/v1.0.4/user/advanced/